userver-framework/userver/scripts/docs/en/userver/chaotic.md

 Any unknown field leads to a validation failure in case of `additionalProperties: false`.
-It can be overriden by setting `x-usrv-strict-parsing: false`.
+It can be overridden by setting `x-usrv-strict-parsing: false`.
 In this case unknown fields will be ignored.